 This full day (synchronised to “all aboard”) / 120-mile North Wales Adventure tour departing from your ship (jetty-docked) in Holyhead has been carefully designed and created with your cruise holiday in mind.
-Not only is it almost half the price of many other tours on offer, we usually use either our 16 or 29 seater midi-coaches but even when we allocate a full-size coach it’s only with your comfort in mind, never stuffing it like a “cattle-carrier” to capacity and always ensuring everyone has plenty of seat space and a full window view.
+Not only is it almost half the price of many other tours on offer, we usually use either our 16 or 29 seater midi-coaches but even when we allocate a full-size coach it’s only with your comfort in mind, always ensuring everyone has plenty of seat space and a full window view.

-This is sightseeing the way sightseeing was written!
+This is sightseeing the way sightseeing is meant to be done!
 All our vehicles are the latest models, carefully designed to a purpose-built sightseeing specification with panoramic windows, full PA system, overhead parcel shelves, luggage compartment(s) and forced air ventilation.

 Your tour commences directly from the ship (synchronised with the ships timetable.
 We won’t go without you or get you back late!).
 In 2011 Holyhead introduced a direct berthing dock at the end of the British Aluminium Jetty meaning no requirement for tendering.
 This alleviates poor weather cancellations.

 We will take you to places in Wales you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views, including Eryri, or better known as the Snowdonia National Park, which is the second largest National park in Britain.
 We’ll navigate (by road and foot) some of the most scenic and “Welsh” roads on the map, taking in as much of those glorious views on offer.

 There will be plenty of on-route stops and you will get the chance to enter at least one castle on this tour.
 Journey times between stops are relatively short and conveniences are regular.